-Go to the Ad Astra Performing Arts web page and follow the instructions for filling out the on-line application form.
+Go to the Ad Astra Performing Arts Applications page and follow the instructions for filling out the on-line application form.

-You can apply from 1st November November and January prior to the January 31st deadline.
-Please note, the application form will not be available to download until November.
+Each academic year, you can apply from 1st November and prior to the January 31st deadline.
+Please note, the application form will not be available until November.

-Unfortunately not as the Performing Arts Musical Scholarship (for singing), is for classically trained singers only.
+Unfortunately not as the Performing Arts Music Scholarship is for classically trained musicians only.

-Yes.
-We would strongly advise applicants to provide a video of their work.
+You must submit a three minute video with your application.
+For advice on how to do this, please click on the followng link: Performing Arts Advice on How to create a self-tape.
 The preferred option is to provide a link to one performance only, with a maximum length of three minutes.

 Problems accessing your online application?
 When logging in to an existing account, enter the UCD Unique ID that was sent to the email account you registered with (it begins with 'A') in the 'Email Address, ID Number or Connect Username' section, followed by your password.